 Gathered relevant information about current systems, processes and controls via a mixture of one-to-one discussions with key personnel, site visits, observations and reviewing of internal documentation.
 Physical devices, systems, software platforms and applications were inventoried; communication and data flows were mapped; cyber security roles and responsibilities were established and asset vulnerabilities and threats were identified and documented after completing a series of structured audits.

 The Compliance Framework self-assessment document was submitted to the DCCAE and a comprehensive report was produced for the client to form the basis for an additional programme of work to address the compliance gaps identified.
-Audit reports were completed and documented as part of the Protect and Detect Phases.
+Audit reports were completed and documented.